Briankimany/Multi-vendor-shop/dummy_tracker.md

 - **[ ] 19.** Fix the vendor/order endpoint
 - **[ ] 20.** Fix vendor withdrawal history endpoint
 - **[ ] 21.** Fix endpoint for reports
+- **[ ] 22.** Add account authentication on creation of account ie send a token to verify account and add a rate limit

 ---